RAF Keevil: 363d Fighter Group

 The group awaited its operational aircraft until 22 January 1944 when the group moved to RAF Rivenhall in Essex.

 RAF Fighter Command use

 With the departure of the Americans, the RAF used Keevil beginning in March 1944 for 196 and 299 Squadron.
-Short Stirling glider tugs of No. 38 Group RAF arrived, followed by a large number of Horsa gliders, crewed by Army pilots of the Glider Pilot Regiment.
+Short Stirling glider tugs of No. 38 Group RAF arrived, followed by a large number of Airspeed Horsa gliders, crewed by Army pilots of the Glider Pilot Regiment.